awsdocs/amazon-workdocs-user-guide/doc_source/office-online.md

 To use Open with Office Online, you need a Microsoft Office 365 **Work** or **School** account with a license to edit in Office Online, and your site administrator needs to enable the feature for your Amazon WorkDocs site\.
 For more information, site administrators can see [Enabling Open with Office Online](https://docs.aws.amazon.com/workdocs/latest/adminguide/collab-editing.html#enable-office-online)\.

-For more information about getting a Microsoft Office 365 license, see [Microsoft Office Licensing](https://www.microsoft.com/en-us/Licensing/product-licensing/office.aspx), [Get the latest advanced features with Office 365](https://products.office.com/en-us/business/compare-more-office-365-for-business-plans), and [Get the most from Office with Office 365](https://products.office.com/en-us/compare-all-microsoft-office-products?tab=2)\.
+For more information about getting a Microsoft Office 365 license, see [Microsoft Office Licensing Editions](https://www.microsoft.com/en-us/Licensing/product-licensing/office.aspx), [Get the latest advanced features with Office 365](https://products.office.com/en-us/business/compare-more-office-365-for-business-plans), and [Reimagine productivity with Microsoft 365 and Microsoft Teams](https://products.office.com/en-us/compare-all-microsoft-office-products?tab=2)\.

 Open with Office Online works with the Amazon WorkDocs web application in the most recent versions of Firefox, Chrome, Internet Explorer, and Safari\.